All the hi-fi equipment on this page has been sold, but feel free to browse!

 - Year: 1991

 I have an absolutely stunning Ortofon MC Jubilee moving coil cartridge for sale, yours for $1495.
 UPDATE – SOLD!

 This MC Jubilee comes from my personal collection.
 I’ve owned her since new and she has enjoyed a very easy life, on a superb turntable, playing pristine vinyl.

 The beautiful Shibata stylus and boron rod cantilever are in perfect condition, as you’ll see from the images below.
 The cartridge body is unmarked and comes with original accessories, in original packing materials and box.

 This cartridge was launched to mark Ortofon’s 80th anniversary and it really is a superb transducer and very rare to find one for sale at all, let alone in this condition.

 More information from Ortofon’s dedicated page.

 The effective mass has been reduced in the stylus/cantilever system by using a very thin boron rod.
-This material is extremely stiff and even more lightweight compared to aluminum.
-Besides is the velocity of sound almost 3 times higher compared to that of aluminum.
+This material is extremely stiff and even more lightweight compared to aluminium.
+Besides is the velocity of sound almost 3 times higher compared to that of aluminium.

 Combined with the Nude high-polished Shibata diamond stylus at the end of the cantilever we have developed one of the new elements responsible for the new sound 6-nines (99.9999%) pure silver is used for the coils on the armature.